PigeonTheDev/PigeonTheDev/README.md

 - 👋 Hi, I’m @PigeonTheDev
-- 👀 I’m interested in JavaScript Programming
+- 👀 I’m a Junior React Developer
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently practicing in my own projects
 - 💞️ I’m looking to collaborate on JavaScript Projects
 - 📫 How to reach me aycicek.u@gmail.com